rebtor/nl.rebtor.tuya/README.md

 A implementation of [TuyAPI] (https://github.com/codetheweb/tuyapi/) for use with homey.

 ## CHANGELOG
+* 1.0.2
+	- Added check on ID or IP and key when adding device.
 * 1.0.1
 	- Added support for NEO Coolcam smartplug 3600W
 	- You can now use IP instead of ID to connect devices